sboorlagadda/usergrid-awsiot/README.md

 In a typical IoT deployment, sensors (devices) connected to cloud through an access-point(AP).
 A standard solution is to build a mqtt-bridge, where a mqtt broker running on AP bridges to cloud mqtt broker providing a pub/sub paradigm to its connected devices.

 An alternative approach is to abstract the cloud interface and leave the device<->AP interface independent of cloud interface.
 This project aims at presenting this approach, by wrapping Usergrid collection/entities HTTP APIs inside MQTT pub/sub.
+As AP abstracts the cloud interface for all the sensors that connects, we can consider that AWS Things are just access-points and  create sensors as a `collection` with each sensor as an `entity` in Usergrid.

 Usergrid provides collections & entities as storage space.
 Collections are used to denote group of entities.
 Eg: Users is a collection & User is an entity in users collections